clusterlink-net/clusterlink/website/content/en/docs/concepts/policies.md

 weight: 38
 ---

-Access policies allow users and administrators a fine-grained control over which client workload may access which service.
+Access policies allow users and administrators fine-grained control over which client workloads may access which service.
 This is an important security mechanism for applying [micro-segmentation](https://en.wikipedia.org/wiki/Microsegmentation_(network_security)), which is a basic requirement of [zero-trust](https://en.wikipedia.org/wiki/Zero_trust_security_model) systems.
+Another zero-trust principle, "Deny by default / Allow by exception", is also addressed by ClusterLink's access policies: a connection without an explicit policy allowing it, will be dropped.
 Access policies can also be used for enforcing corporate security rules, as well as segmenting the fabric into trust zones.

 ClusterLink's access policies are based on attributes that are attached to [peers]({{< ref "peers" >}}),